pojntfx/libresat/README.md

 export KOPS_FEATURE_FLAGS="AlphaAllowDO"

 # Configure the cluster
-kops create cluster --cloud=digitalocean --name=opensdcp-cluster1.opensdcp.org --networking=flannel --zones=nyc1 --ssh-public-key=~/.ssh/id_rsa.pub
+kops create cluster --cloud=digitalocean --name=opensdcp-cluster1.opensdcp.org --networking=flannel --zones=nyc3 --ssh-public-key=~/.ssh/id_rsa.pub
+# Take a look at the console output.
+It shows you how to configure the cluster further.
 # Create the cluster
 kops update cluster opensdcp-cluster1.opensdcp.org --yes
 # Now wait a little bit (~10 minutes), this can take some time.
-You can check whether it is done by typing:
+You can check whether it is done by typing either:
+kops validate cluster
+# Or:
 kubectl get nodes
 ```